davidjerleke/embla-carousel/.github/CONTRIBUTING.md

 The documentation is generated using [gatspy](https://github.com/gatsbyjs/gatsby).
 All the content of the docs lives inside `/packages/embla-carousel-docs`.

+> [!IMPORTANT]
+> Make sure your node version is equal to the one in [.nvmrc](https://github.com/davidjerleke/embla-carousel/blob/master/.nvmrc).
+You can use [`nvm`](https://github.com/nvm-sh/nvm) to easily install different node versions and switch between them with ease.

 To develop the docs locally follow these steps:

 - Run `yarn install`in the root directory to install dependencies